rcantini/rcantini.github.io/content/publications/_index.md

 <h3>Workshops</h3>
 <ol start="24">
-  <li>R. Cantini, N. Gabriele, A. Orsino, and T. Domenico, “Is reasoning all you need? probing bias in the age of reasoning language models,” <i>AEQUITAS Workshop (ECAI 2025)</i>, 2025.</li>
+  <li>R. Cantini, N. Gabriele, A. Orsino, and D. Talia, “Is reasoning all you need? probing bias in the age of reasoning language models,” <i>AEQUITAS Workshop (ECAI 2025)</i>, 2025.</li>

   <li>R. Cantini, N. Gabriele, and A. Orsino, “A parameter-efficient approach to distilling large language models via meta-learning,” in <i>ADBIS</i>, 2025.</li>